 - Izakaya and Restaurants

-For up to date information about the Onsens and unique experiences offer by Oedo Onsen Monogatari, click here.
+For up-to-date information about the Onsens and unique experiences offered by Oedo Onsen Monogatari, click here.

 Oedo onsen cost